CLOGS

 Key learnings:

-Structure reduces cognitive and emotional load for caregivers
+Structure reduces the mental and emotional weight on caregivers

-Judgement (“is this concerning?”) is harder than task execution
+Judgement ("is this concerning?") is harder than doing the task itself

 Logging only works if someone is clearly responsible for responding